rwmjones/rhrq-riscv-extensions/article.md

 RV64IMAFDCZicsr_Zifencei
 ```

+Extension versions can also be encoded here (eg.  `RV64I1p0` would be
+base ISA version 1.0).

 #### The Curious Case of Compressed Encoding

 If you were paying close attention to how RISC-V extensions are